 The following tables demonstrate the sensitivity of the net pension liability to changes in the discount rate.
-The sensitivity analysis shows the impact to the Board's proportionate share of each plan's net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2022.
+The sensitivity analysis shows the impact to the Board's proportionate share of each plan's net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate on the measurement date of June 30, 2023.